jonchurch/dancong/dev.md

 The react app grabs my pages from FB, I select one, then it shows me a list of bots to setup I need to get the list of configs available to my page, so I can show the user that list of bots to admin,

+I have the list of the configs, now I need to display the bot selector

 -----